RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Drawing/SetActivePalette/README.md

 ## Parameters
 - `PalBank`
-the ID of the new active palette, indices 0-7 are valid
+The ID of the new active palette, indices 0-7 are valid.
 - `StartLine`
-the starting screen-line for the new active palette
+The starting screen-line for the new active palette.
 - `EndLine`
-the final screen-line for the new active palette
+The final screen-line for the new active palette.

 ## Return Value
 None.